HV Tech Stack Chapter 05 · Operations

 2. Flow failures.
 Power Automate flow failure notifications post to Nate's Teams channel.
 Every failure writes hv_sync_log.status = Failed.

 3. WordPress uptime.
-Azure Application Insights or a third-party pinger hits the homepage every minute.
+WP Engine's monitoring or a third-party pinger hits the homepage every minute.
 Alert on a 5-minute outage.

 4. MaintainX proxy errors.
 WordPress logs proxy failures to a rotating log.
 Power Automate tails the log nightly; alerts on spikes.